PoCInnovation/Workshops/security/reverse-2/README.md

 *Challenge Name: reflexes*

-Here is the first exercice.
+Here is the first exercise.
 The purpose here is to make you have the good reflexes when you start the analysis of a binary.

 * What is the format of the *reflexes* binary ?
 * What is the targeted architecture ?